mendsalbert/schain/README.md

 - customer : A regular customer that can make order(s) on the application, add reviews on an order and also cancel an order.
 - Administrator: User in charge of assigning roles to other users in the suppy chain processes.
-  To use the admin acount you have to use the following credentials: username:"admin" and password:
-  "63CkBcD{B),M;h2>"
 - Manager: Approves orders to be set for production
 - Manufacturer: Start production of order once approved by the manager
 - Tester: Tests the product and update the state to the transport department